hauks96/Hangman-TUI-Python/final_product/README.txt

 THE RECOMMENDED SCREEN SIZE IS 100+

 IF THE TEXT INTERFACE IS TOO LARE FOR YOUR SCREEN:
-    1. Make your terminal bigger or lower the letter size in the terminl settings OR
+    1. Make your terminal bigger or lower the letter size in the terminal settings OR
     1. Use the resize command in the main menu